 Greyhounds are natural runners, and sprinting means that they quickly burn off excess calories.
 However, some owners are tempted to continue the high-calorie diet they have even after they retire.

-A change of diet is required once your greyhound has retired from racing; otherwise, they won’t do enough exercise to burn off the fat that they need to.
+A change of diet is required once your greyhound has retired from racing; otherwise, it won’t do enough exercise to burn off the fat that they need to.

 Obesity can lead to all kinds of other health issues, including heart disease and liver problems.